- What’s Dutching Betting?

 Although the basic concept is the same, the real application can be largely different.
 The above example is a simple 2 outcomes case.
 I used it for an easy explanation of the mathematical logic behind it, and up to 3 outcomes like football (Home wins / Draw / Away wins), it works exactly the same.

-The real difference happens when we expand into covering more outcomes such as Horse or Dog racing, where Dutching originally came from and being used.
+The real difference happens when we expand into covering more outcomes such as Horse or Dog racing, where Dutching originally came from and is being used.

 Dutching Betting is actually the technique to increase the Winning Chance by sharing the risk of losing across a number of runners.